 Air ride – The suspension system used on trailers and tractors instead of conventional springs, where the vehicle is supported and rides on rubber cylinders filled with compressed air for a safer ride.

-American Moving & Storage Association (AMSA) – The trade organization for the moving industry.
+American Trucking Association Moving & Storage Conference (ATA MSC)– The trade organization for the moving industry (formerly American Moving & Storage Association).

 Appliance service by third party – The preparation of major electrical appliances to make them safe for shipment.
 Charges for these services may be in addition to the line-haul charges.